 At the legislator’s direction, an office of legislative services provides research and drafting assistance, and prepares the bill in proper technical form.

-The legislator gives the bill to the clerk’s office, who reads the bill’s title aloud.
+The legislator gives the bill to the clerk’s office, and the bill’s title is read aloud.
 This is known as the first reading.
 The bill is then referred to an appropriate committee.

 The members of the committee consider the bill and decide what action to take.
 The committee may amend, hold, table, substitute or make a favorable recommendation on the bill.
 The committee can also hold public hearings on the proposal.

 The bill’s title is read aloud before the entire body.
 This is called the second reading.
 The bill is then debated in open session.
 During floor debate, the measure can be amended or substituted.
-It is then given its third reading, during which a vote is taken.
-If passed, it heads to the other chamber, where the process is repeated.
+It is then given a third reading and voted on.
+If passed, it heads to the other chamber – either the House of Representatives or the Senate – where the process is repeated.

-If the bill is amended while in the other chamber and the house of origin disagrees with the amendment, a conference committee may be formed to resolve differences.
+If the bill is amended while in the second chamber and the chamber of origin disagrees with the amendment, a conference committee may be formed to resolve differences.

-After being passed in identical form by both houses, the bill is printed as an enrolled bill, examined and signed by the presiding officer of each chamber.
+After being passed in identical form by both chambers, the bill is printed as an enrolled bill, examined and signed by the presiding officer of each chamber.

 The bill is then sent to the governor.
 The governor can sign the bill, veto it or allow it to become law without his signature.